WandrAI/wandr-mobile-app/docs/adr/002-tamagui-ui-library-integration.md

 # ADR-002: Tamagui UI Library Integration

 ## Status
-Completed - Unified System Implemented December 2024
+Completed - Unified System Implemented June 2025

 ## Context
 The Wandr travel app initially used custom ThemedText and ThemedView components for theming and UI consistency.
 While these components provided basic theme switching functionality, they lacked the comprehensive design system, performance optimizations, and cross-platform capabilities needed for a modern travel application.